MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-monitor-capacity.md

 #### Summary area

 The **Summary** area shows a view of your capacities based on entities, system resources, and dataset workloads.
+It shows the following metrics.

 | **Report section** | **Metrics** |
 | --- | --- |